mattdimicelli/Character_Hunt/README.md

 ## Overview

 A Where's Waldo type game in which you must find only a few select characters out of hundreds of your favorites from TV, movie, video game, comic book, and pop-culture .
-The player can choose from three stunning illustrations (which I refer to as "maps"), which were drawn by Egor Klyuchnyk, an illustrator and concept artist from Kyiv, Ukraine.
+The player can choose from three stunning illustrations (which I refer to as "maps"): Ultimate Space Battle, Universe 113, and The Loc Nar.
+All which were drawn by Egor Klyuchnyk, an illustrator and concept artist from Kyiv, Ukraine.

-I paid Egor for his work and contacted him to make sure that it was OK to use his artwork in my project,which he agreed to.
+I paid Egor for his work and contacted him to make sure that it was OK to use his artwork in my , which he agreed to.

 ### Screenshot